 - Is Veolia Suez Marriage Good for the Water Sector?

 - Measuring COVID-19 Impacts on Utility Planning: Sizing Capital Improvement Plans for Water & Wastewater

 Select companies mentioned:

 Inframark, New Mountain Capital, RSK, Black & Veatch, Veolia, Suez, Vortex, BKP Berolina, Amazon Water, CISCO, Google….

 The Future of Water podcast series is where Bluefield water experts talk about all the ways in which companies, utilities, and people are addressing the challenges and opportunities in water.

 Thank you for listening.
 Refer your colleagues.
-Please gives us a review on Apple Podcasts and Spotify.
+Please give us a review on Apple Podcasts, Google Podcasts and Spotify.